-Remember, press the HALT button on the Scanner Arm Touch Pad to immediately terminate the x-ray exposure or stop the scanner arm movement.
-Refer to "Pressing the Halt Button" on page 12-37 for instructions on safely resuming the scan.
+Remember, press the Emergency Stop button directly below the Scanner Arm Touch Pad to immediately terminate the x-ray exposure or stop the scanner arm movement.
+Refer to "Pressing the Emergency Stop Button" on page 11-37 for instructions on safely resuming the scan.

 - 1. Click on Measure Scan - 2.
-The Scan tab window will be updated to show cursor placement.
+The Scan tab window displays the image as it develops, shows how many lines will be scanned and gives an estimate of the total time remaining in the Measure scan.